rednblkx/HomeKey-ESP32/docs/content/_index.md

 Welcome to the HomeKey-ESP32 documentation!
 This is your one-stop shop for everything you need to know about setting up, configuring, and using your HomeKey-ESP32 device.
 Whether you're a seasoned ESP32 developer or just starting your smart home journey, we've got you covered.

-Use the navigation on the left (or scroll down if you're on a mobile device) to explore the different sections.
+Use the navigation on the left (or use the top-right menu if you're on a mobile device) to explore the different sections.

 ## Getting Started